How a Halogen Light Bulb Works

-We all know the story of the light bulb—lightning, a kite, a key.
-Over 100 years ago, Thomas Edison invented the incandescent light bulb.
+The story of the halogen bulb begins over 100 years ago, when Thomas Edison invented the incandescent light bulb.
 Simple, elegant and cheap, it quickly became the standard way to turn electricity into light.
 In the design, a glass bulb encloses a small wire (called a filament) which glows when electricity is passed through it.
 The filament is made of tungsten, a strong and resilient metal that can take the high heat without falling apart.
-And, because there is no oxygen inside the glass, it doesn't burn up.
+And, because there is no oxygen inside the glass, it doesn’t burn up.

 There is a catch with incandescent bulbs, however.
 Even though the filament doesn’t burn in the sense of catching on fire (If it does, you’ve got another problem on your hands!) due to the electricity being conducted, the extreme heat required for incandescence causes the bulb to undergo a form of evaporation.
 And this buildup results in making the filament gradually grow thinner and thinner.
 Soon enough, the evaporated tungsten ends up on the glass as a visible dark spot.

 After about 750 to 1000 hours of use, the filament eventually gets so thin that it breaks, which is what happens when your light bulb “burns out.”
 But, with the invention of the halogen bulb, there is a new solution to illuminate your space without some of the complications of incandescent bulbs.